Overport Primary School - Success For All.

 At Overport we value:

-Guiding Principles: All at Overport Primary School strive toward the best educational outcomes for all students.
-School activities focus on what is best for the children.
+At Overport Primary School we strive to achieve the best educational outcomes for all students.
 Our school is committed to work with children as individuals, adapting programs to their specific needs.

 Overport Primary School is located in Frankston, approximately 50 kilometres south of Melbourne.
 The school opened in 1957.
-The school’s current enrolment of 464 children is housed in twenty classrooms amidst extensive attractive grounds.
-Overport is a SFO 0.51 school, following an increase in EMA families and in the NESB families.
+The school’s current enrolment is 720 students housed in 31 classes.

-The school is in the third year of its Strategic Plan and has as strong focus on ICT, Literacy and Numeracy as well as student welfare.
-Classroom programs meet individual needs and are enriched by a number of special supportive programs and special features such as:
+The school is in its final year of its Strategic Plan which will be reviewed in 2019.
+The school has a strong focus on Literacy, Numeracy, Inquiry, ICT and student wellbeing.
+Classroom programs meet individual needs and are enriched by a number of special supportive programs and features.

 I promise to do my best